sunnysledgertds/Eurasiadex-Discord-Bot/README.md

 Our [Discord Server](https://discord.gg/gDTJbCN6uB) through tickets (#tickets channel)

-If you wish to contact the owner only, you can send a DM to sunnyledgertds.
+If you wish to contact the owner only, you can send a DM to sunnysledgertds.

 # Privacy Policy:
 The Privacy Policy explains what data is collected by Eurasiadex.